-Now that we’ve completed all of the suspension components in the front of the Model 3, the next logical step was to look at the compression rod bushing.
+Now that we’ve completed all of the suspension components in the front of the Model 3 and Model Y, the next logical step was to look at the compression rod bushing.
 We came up with a unique and well-rounded product to solve a lot of issues with the compression rod bushings that we’re quite excited about!
 Let’s first start with an explanation of what the compression rod does, and what the OEM compression rod bushing does – followed by how this product is a great solution for aggressively driven daily driving cars, where an increase in noises and harshness is not desired.

 The compression rod is the arm in the front suspension on the Model 3 that controls the forward and rearward movement of the suspension.
 It’s what holds the wheel in place when you hit large bumps, and what keeps the wheel from moving rearwards when you brake.